Judith Krug Fund Banned Books Week Event Grants

 Since 2010, Judith F. Krug Memorial Fund has disbursed grants to organizations to assist them stage "Read-Outs" or other events during Banned Books Week.
 (A Banned Books Week Read-Out is an event at which people gather to read from books that have been banned or challenged over the years, in order to celebrate the freedom to read.)

-Congratulations to the seven recipients of 2013 Krug Fund Banned Books Week Event Grants!
+Seven organizations were recipients of 2013 Krug Fund Banned Books Week event grants!

 Six grants were awarded in 2011: Bay County Public Library and the Thomas Jefferson Center for the Protection of Free Expression each were awarded $2,500 grants; Springfield-Greene County Library District, North Dakota Library Association Intellectual Freedom Committee, Thomas F. Holgate Library at Bennett College, and Skokie Public Library all received $1,000 grants.

 Seven organizations were awarded Banned Books Week inaugural Krug Fund event grants in 2010.
 They were: Iowa City Public Library, Takoma Park Maryland Library, Canisius College, Santa Monica Public Library, St. Catharine College, Dayton Metro Library - East Branch, and ACLU of Pennsylvania.

 How to apply for a Banned Books Week event grant